 Kasowitz's Intellectual Property Litigation group has extensive experience in all aspects of patent, trademark, trade secret, false advertising, copyright, right of publicity, and related antitrust and unfair competition litigation.
-Our clients have included Google, Adobe, Verizon, Mallinckrodt, Watson Pharmaceuticals (now Teva), Oracle, and TransPerfect, among others.
+Our lawyers handle matters for some of the world’s largest technology and pharmaceuticals companies as both plaintiff and defendant.

 Our team prides itself on having an incredibly diverse roster of lawyers of both national and international origins.
 We continually strive to present opportunities to lawyers of diverse backgrounds with the belief that a diverse team is the best team.

 Uber in securing dismissal of a patent infringement case alleging that Uber’s user application infringed Halio Technologies’ automated dispatch and payment system patent.

 Google in securing summary judgment based on non-infringement, and further granting Google’s motion for monetary sanctions in a patent infringement suit brought in the Southern District of Texas by SuperSpeed Software, alleging that “Google Docs” and “Google Drive” infringed two data access patents that SuperSpeed incorporated into software used to accelerate the performance of computers linked to a shared-disk network.

 MV3 Partners in securing a victory in a claim construction hearing against streaming media company Roku for patent infringement in the Western District of Texas.
 As alleged in the complaint, Roku earns hundreds of millions of dollars in revenue and profit selling streaming media players and smart TVs nationwide that incorporate MV3’s patented invention.